thiko/training-aws-vpc-and-ec2-terraform/README.md

      ```

 2. **Update main.tf**
-   - Copy the provided skeleton code as a base
+   - Copy the **terraform, provider and data sources** provided skeleton code as a base
-   - Modify it to match our networking requirements
+   - Modify it to match our networking requirements (like the resource names)

 ### Part 3: Create the VPC Module